-Canaima National Park is located in southeastern Venezuela, along the border between Guyana and Brazil, partially covered by table mountain formations.
-The sheer cliffs and waterfalls that include Angel Falls, the world's highest, form a spectacular landscape.
+Angel Falls, the highest uninterrupted waterfall in the world, is located in the Canaima National Park in southeastern Venezuela along the border between Guyana and Brazil.
+Partially covered by table mountain formations, the sheer cliffs and waterfalls form a spectacular landscape.

 World Heritage Sites in South America

-The Atlantic Forest Southeast Reserves contain some of the best and most extensive examples of Atlantic Forest in Brazil.
-The 25 protected areas that make up the site display the biological wealth and evolutionary history of one of the most threatened biomes in the world.
+The Atlantic Forest Southeast Reserves contain some of Brazil's best and most extensive examples of Atlantic Forest.
+The 25 protected areas that make up the World Heritage Site display the biological wealth and evolutionary history of one of the most threatened biomes in the world.

-Brasília is the federal capital of Brazil and seat of government of the Federal District.
-Laid out along an east-west axis crossed by a north-south axis, curved to follow the topography as a transportation thoroughfare, Brasília is a definitive example of 20th century modernist urbanism.
+Brasília is the Federal Capital of Brazil and the seat of government of the Federal District.
+Laid out along an east-west axis crossed by a north-south axis, curved to follow the topography as a transportation thoroughfare, Brasília is a definitive example of 20th-century modernist urbanism.

-The Central Amazon Conservation Complex makes up the largest protected area in the Amazon Basin and is one of the planet's richest regions in terms of biodiversity.
-It is where the majority of the ecosystems recorded in the Amazon are found.
+The Central Amazon Conservation Complex and Biosphere Reserve make up the largest protected area in the Amazon Basin and are one of the planet's richest regions in terms of biodiversity.
+It is where most of the ecosystems recorded in the Amazon Basin are found.

-The Central Suriname Nature Reserve comprises nearly 4 million acres of primary tropical forest.
-It protects the upper watershed of the Coppename River and the headwaters of the Lucie, Oost, Zuid, Saramaccz and Gran Rio rivers.
-It covers a range of ecosystems of notable conservation value.
+The Central Suriname Nature Reserve comprises nearly four million acres of primary tropical forest.
+Covering a range of ecosystems, it protects the upper watershed of the Coppename River and the headwaters of the Lucie, Oost, Zuid, Saramaccz, and Gran Rio rivers.

-The site of the Cerrado Protected Areas includes the Chapada dos Veadeiros and Emas National Parks, located in the Brazilian central plateau in the State of Goias.
-Both parks help protect the Cerrado biome, one of the oldest and most diverse ecosystems in the world.
+The site of the Cerrado Protected Areas includes the Chapada dos Veadeiros and Emas National Parks, situated on the Brazilian central plateau in the State of Goias.
+Both parks help protect the Cerrado biome, one of the world's oldest and most diverse ecosystems.